Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Terminology: Hops, Sites, and Chains

 \emph{Four chain sites} ($N_{\rm site}=4$): the vectorlike quark pairs $D_a+\bar{D}_a$ ($a=1,2,3,4$) with $\Z_9$ site charges $(0,8,6,2)$.
 All four are new heavy fields; the SM quarks couple externally to the endpoints $D_1$ and $D_4$ (Appendix~\ref{app:messenger}).
 This is the UV completion developed in the companion unified flavor paper~\cite{UFP}.

-\emph{Backward compatibility}: the effective-operator results of the companion papers---the exponent matrices, CKM and PMNS predictions, mass ratio scalings, and $\mathcal{O}(1)$ coefficient fits---depend only on the three hop charges $(1,2,4)$ and the endpoint dressings.
+\emph{Backward compatibility}: the effective-operator results of the companion papers (the exponent matrices, CKM and PMNS predictions, mass ratio scalings, and $\mathcal{O}(1)$ coefficient fits) depend only on the three hop charges $(1,2,4)$ and the endpoint dressings.
 They are independent of whether the UV completion has three or four VLQ pairs.
 The distinction matters only for quantities sensitive to the total number of new colored states: \begin{itemize} \item \emph{Gauge coupling running}: four $\mathbf{3}+\bar{\mathbf{3}}$ pairs shift the one-loop $SU(3)_C$ beta function by $\Delta b_3 = +8/3$.
-QCD remains asymptotically free ($b_3^{\rm SM}+\Delta b_3 = -7+8/3 = -13/3 < 0$). \item \emph{Discrete anomaly cancellation}: the $\Z_{18}$ anomaly sums receive contributions from all four VLQ pairs (Appendix~\ref{app:anomaly}). \item \emph{Collider phenomenology}: four species of down-type VLQ are pair-produced at the LHC, each decaying as $D_a\to bZ,\,bH,\,tW$. \end{itemize}
+QCD remains asymptotically free ($b_3^{\rm SM}+\Delta b_3 = -7+8/3 = -13/3 < 0$). \item \emph{Discrete anomaly cancellation}: the $\Z_{18}$ anomaly sums receive contributions from all four VLQ pairs (Appendix~\ref{app:anomaly}). \item \emph{Direct collider reach}: at the messenger scale $M_a\sim\Lambda\sim 3\times 10^{12}$~GeV, all four VLQ pairs are far above LHC reach and produce no direct signatures.
+Their effects appear only through the FN-induced flavor textures (Sec.~\ref{sec:textures}). \end{itemize}